 He wasn't alone.
 Two of his friends decided to visit the West Main Road parking lot, too, and check out my car.

 They circled the Chevy Aveo, one after the other.
 At one point, it looked liked one was going to jump on the hood, but he just pecked the grill and kept trotting around the car.

 They kept me trapped inside the vehicle for a good 10 minutes, but it felt like much longer.
 One of the feathered friends took one more look into the glass before strutting off towards the Turnpike Avenue and West Main Road intersection.

-This might be the same turkey rafter that was spotted in February on West Main Road.
+This might be the same on West Main Road.